France: Thousands rally against Barnier's appointment as PM – DW – 09/07/2024

 "This is a man who has never been excessive in the way he has spoken about the RN or wanted to ban it," said party leader Marine Le Pen.

-"This is a man of discussion who seems to fulfill our primary criterium, which was for someone who respects different political forces."
+"This is a man of discussion who seems to fulfill our primary criterium, which was for someone who respects different political forces," she said.

 Jordan Bardella, who was the RN's candidate for prime minister after the first round of voting, said: "Mr. Barnier is a prime minister under the surveillance of a party which is now unignorable in the parliamentary and democratic game: the National Rally.
 The reality is that nothing can be done now without us."